meizabel/documentation/README.md

 ### Why Spine?

 *  **Domain model language is Ubiquitous** not only in people communications, but **in computer communications too**.
-The model is defined once in protobuf, most of the  implementation code is automatically generated.
+The model is defined and maintained in protobuf.
+Most of the implementation code is automatically generated.
 *  **The domain model is strongly typed** and open for evolution.
 Unlike some of  CQRS/ES frameworks that treat commands and events as Json objects, Spine promotes strong typing of all parts of a business model.
-*  Choice of Storage and Deployment Platform
+*  Choice of Storage and Deployment Platform.
-*  Open Source
+*  Open Source.

 Spine allows building applications with Java backend and any UI framework, as well as building client applications on Java, JavaScript, Android and iOS (Swift).